parkermac/LO/traps_notes/README.md

 In LO/pre/trapsP##/traps_data_ver.csv, specify the version of LO_data you want to use to generate climatologies.

-Note that currently, only trapsD00 is available for use.
-However, this config file creates modularity which will make it easy to switch to a new version of Ecology data in the future (ie. simply update traps_data_ver.csv to be trapsD01)
+*Note that the latest WWTP upgrades are included in version trapsD01.*

 </details>

 <details><summary>1.5.
-Convert raw Ecology data from excel file to netCDF</summary>
+Convert raw data from excel file to netCDF</summary>

 *Note: User does not need to run this step.
 It is listed here for completion.
 During TRAPS development and testing, the developer already ran this script.
 Users can skip to step 2.
 However, if the user decides to run this script, it is advised that they run it on their remote machine (or wherever they plan to generate forcing).*

-This step runs one script which consolidates all of Ecology's raw data (in excel format) into netCDF files with daily resolution from Jan 1999 - Jul 2017.
+This step runs one script which consolidates all data into netCDF files with daily resolution from Jan 1999 - Jul 2017 for Mohamedali et al. (2020) data, and Jan 2005 - Dec 2020 for Wasielewski et al. (2024) .data

-These new files are all_nonpoint_source_data.nc and all_point_source_data.nc stored in LO_data.
+These new files are stored in LO_data/processed_data.

 </details>

 <details><summary>2.
 Generate climatologies</summary>

 This step generates climatology files for each of the TRAPS.
-From your **remote machine** (or whichever machine you will use to generate forcing) in LO/pre/trapsP##:
+From your **remote machine** (or whichever machine you will use to generate forcing) in LO/pre/trapsP01:

 ```
 bash climatology_all_source_types.sh
 ```
-This shellscript runs climatology scripts for all source types (tiny rivers, pre-existing LiveOcean rivers, and point sources).
+This shellscript runs climatology scripts for all source types (tiny rivers, pre-existing LiveOcean rivers, and WWTPs from both datasets).

 Climatology pickle files will be generated and saved in three folders in LO_output/pre/trapsP##:

-- **point_sources:** Climatology files for point sources
+- **moh20_wwtps:** Climatology files for WWTPs from Mohamedali et al. (2020)
-- **tiny_rivers:** Climatology files for tiny rivers
+- **moh20_tinyrivers:** Climatology files for tiny rivers from Mohamedali et al. (2020)
-- **LO_rivbio:** Climatology files for pre-existing LO rivers
+- **moh20_LOrivbio:** Climatology files for pre-existing LO rivers from Mohamedali et al. (2020)

 If you want to look at timeseries figures of the climatologies, then run the following commands **on your local machine** from LO/pre/trapsP### in ipython:

 ```
-run make_climatology_tinyrivs.py -test True
+run make_climatology_moh20_tinyrivs.py -test True
-run make_climatology_pointsources.py -test True
+run make_climatology_moh20_wwtp.py -test True
-run make_climatology_LOrivbio.py -test True
+run make_climatology_moh20_LOrivbio.py -test True
 ```

-The "test" option will create a subfolder in LO_output/pre/trapsP##/[source type]/lo_base/Data_historical/climatology_plots with a climatology figure for each source.
+The "test" option will create a subfolder in LO_output/pre/trapsP01/[source type]/lo_base/Data_historical/climatology_plots with a climatology figure for each source.
 An example figure for Burley Creek is shown below.

 ![Burley Cr](https://github.com/ajleeson/LO_user/assets/15829099/adc0456f-f855-4428-82c5-63f5aa1fa5b0)